Jo-9m-n1/J-score/documentation/ContentProposalBYJONGMIN.md

-# Content Page by NAME
+# Content Page by Jongmin
+Admissions probability calculator

 ## Subtopic: TITLE
+Admissions probability calculator

 ### Text and media in the main content area